All Episodes

 It's fairly obvious they'll pull ahead at some point in productive capabilities.

-Actually, uh, folks, given the high cost of transportation and the availability of computerized design, CAD, and robotic technology in the U.S., this is not quite as inevitable as some make it out to be.
+Actually, folks, given the high cost of transportation and the availability of computerized design, CAD, and robotic technology in the U.S., this is not quite as inevitable as some make it out to be.

-I don't think it's not inevitable we're going to lose this crown.
+It's not inevitable we're going to lose this crown.

 There's a lot of people hoping that we do.

-Last year, according to IHS, goods output by the U.S. totaled 1.717 billion ahead of the ChICOMs at 1.608 billion.
+Last year, according to IHS, goods output by the U.S. totaled $1.717 billion ahead of the CHICOMs at $1.608 billion.

 So what do we need to do to stop this?